rstacruz/nakedpaper/README.md

     rake start   # or `rackup`, `thin start`, etc rake test

-## Deployment
+## 3. Deployment

-Do the configuration things, then run as a Rack app.
+Do the configuration things, then run as a Rack app via Passenger/Heroku/etc.